After Approval

 Some approved protocols require periodic IRB renewal

-To ensure uninterrupted approval, be sure to submit your continuing review prior to the study’s expiration date!
+To ensure uninterrupted approval, be sure to submit your continuing review at least 30 days prior to the study’s expiration date!

 Follow these steps for study renewals.